 Thank you for your interest in a career at MUS.
-We maintain an active database of qualified candidates for positions that may become available, and your resume is welcome.
-Submit HERE.
+We have no job openings currently, but we maintain an active database of qualified candidates for positions that may become available.
+Your resume is welcome.
+Submit resumes HERE.

 MUS IS A GREAT PLACE TO WORK!